wllmtrng/slack-mcp-server/docs/03-configuration-and-usage.md

 Open your `claude_desktop_config.json` and add the mcp server to the list of `mcpServers`:

+> [!WARNING]
+> If you are using Enterprise Slack, you may set `SLACK_MCP_USER_AGENT` environment variable to match your browser's User-Agent string from where you extracted `xoxc` and `xoxd`.
+This is required for the server to work properly in some environments with higher security policies.

 **Option 1: Using XOXP Token**
 ``` json
 {